meefs/prvhash/README.md

 However, since this risk cannot be estimated exactly, the `prvhash64s` hash function adds a message length value to the end of the data stream.

 How does it work?
-First of all, this PRNG system, represented by the core function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
+Conceptually, this PRNG system, represented by the core function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
 The current "expression" of system's overall